Jazzcort/ACOproject/README.md

 - $\Delta\tau_{xy}^{k}$ represents the amount of pheromone deposited by kth ant.
 - $\Delta\tau_{xy}^{k} = \frac{Q}{L_{k}} \mbox{  or  } 0 \mbox{  if no ants pass edge xy}$, where $Q$ is the amount of pheromone carried per ant $L_{k}$ is the distance kth ant traveled.

+The time complexity of the Ant Colony Optimization I implemented is $O(n^{2})$, where $n$ is the number of vetices in the graph.
+Since the ant has to visit every vertex only once, when the ant made its decision, the avaliable options would decrease by one.
+To make a decision, the ant has to know all the possibility of avaliable paths.
+Therefore, an ant going through the graph once takes $\frac{n (n - 1)}{2}$

 ## Empirical Analysis